myikev2/myikev2-website/content/en/docs/SetupFile/_index.md

 # peer port for TCP encap
   peertcpport: 4500

+# ppk (Post-quantum Preshared Keys. rfc8784) configuration
+  ppk:
+      # ppk-id, ascii string
+      id: ""
+      # ppk value, prefix 0x for hex, 0s for base64, no prefix means ascii
+      value: ""
+      # if true, then ppk must be negotiated for IKEv2 negotiation to succeed
+      ppkrequired: false

 # a list of CHILD SA config, could be one or mulitple set of following config
   childlist: